tjmckinley/MetaWards/_sources/features.rst.txt

     :figclass: align-right

     Multiple connected networks enable complex scenarios to be modelled

+* a flexible plugin architecture that makes it easy to implement new control measures.
+For example, the tutorial shows how this can be used to
+  :doc:`model shielding <tutorial/part05/03_custom>`,
+  :doc:`different lockdown scenarios <tutorial/part03/06_scan_lockdown>`
+  and to
+  :doc:`investigate necessary durations of quarantine or self-isolation <tutorial/part06/02_duration>`.

 * multi-network demographic support.
 Multiple networks can be run as a single combined group, with custom plugins used to merge data